swiftlang/swift-evolution/proposals/0104-improved-integers.md

 integers, it is hard to define what a left shift would mean to an arbitrary-precision integer.
 Therefore we only allow shifts where the left operand conforms to the `FixedWidthInteger` protocol.
-The right operand, however, can be an arbitrary `Integer`.
+The right operand, however, can be an arbitrary `BinaryInteger`.

 #### Bitwise operations